abu-naser/abu-naser.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at Department of Computer Science, Florida State University.
-My research interest in system and system security with a specific focus on HPC security in the cluster and cloud environment.
+My research interest in Parallel and Distributed Systems, High-Performance Computing(HPC), Cloud, and System Security with a specific focus on HPC security in the cluster and cloud environment.
 I am doing research under the supervision of [Dr. Zhi Wang](https://www.cs.fsu.edu/~zwang/) and [Dr. Xin Yuan](https://www.cs.fsu.edu/~xyuan/).
 I am grateful for having [Dr. Viet Tung Hoang](https://www.cs.fsu.edu/~tvhoang/) as a committee member.

 In my research project, I have designed and implemented a secure fast communication library (CryptMPI) for parallel computing architecture on top of MPICH and MVAPICH using the C programming language.
 In CryptMPI we have optimized both point-to-point and collective communication routines and run our evaluation in a large production environment (512 - 1K processes and 16 - 128 nodes).
 We did our evaluation on Ethernet, Infiniband, and Omni-Path networks, and evaluation results suggest that our system can improve performance significantly.